Freemasonry Began as a Guild of Stonemasons - Japanstones.shop

 From Operative to Speculative Masonry

-Symbols, Tools, and Ritual Stone
+Symbols, Tools, and the Language of Stone

-Freemasonry in Japan & Public Perception
+Freemasonry in Japan and Public Perception

-Modern Stonemasons in the UK & Japan
+Modern Stonemasons in the UK and Japan

 Author’s Note